les1502/react-native-wechat/Example/README.md

 - libc++
 - libz

-Click "Run" at your Xcode.
+Click "Run" at your Xcode .